ABOUT Tim Mehigan

 • 26 BA (hons) projects as principal

-The completed projects mentioned above range widely across European intellectual history from the Enlightenment to the present, consider film studies and theory as well as literature and thought in both English and German since 1800 (from Heinrich von Kleist to Thomas Bernhard and Cormac McCarthy).
+The completed projects mentioned above range widely across European intellectual history from the Enlightenment to the present, consider film studies and theory as well as literature and thought in both English and German since 1750 (from J.G.
+Hamann and Heinrich von Kleist to Thomas Bernhard and Cormac McCarthy).

 PhD in German literature, University of Sydney, Australia